elliotstokes/elliotstokes.github.io/about.md

 <div class="row">
 	<div class="col-md-8">
 		<p>
 			My name is Elliot Stokes.
 I'm a pretend Welsh man living in England.
 I have a passion for all things technology and web.
-More information can be found through [LinkedIn](https://linkedin.com).
+More information can be found through <a href="https://linkedin.com">LinkedIn</a>.
 		</p>

 		<p>